IvanGao01/image-sync-action/README.md

-# Image Sync Action Example
+# Image Sync

-- There are some examples for using [image-sync-action](https://github.com/marketplace/actions/image-sync-action) to sync images between docker registries.

 ## Including

-- Sync the images of `nginx` to an ACR personal registry.
+- Sync the images of `docker.io` to an ACR personal registry.